ansible-lockdown/Windows-2019-STIG/README.md

 This role was developed against a clean install of the Windows 2019 operating system.
 If you are implementing to an existing system please review this role for any site specific changes that are needed.

-To use release version please point to main branch and relevant release for the stig benchmark you wish to work with.
+To use release version please point to main branch and relevant release for the STIG benchmark you wish to work with.

 ---